Palatal Expansion in Wakefield and Westerly, RI

 Caring for Your Expanders

-• Perform the turns as prescribed
+• Perform the turns as prescribed, adhering to the recommended schedule.

 Frequently Asked Questions